bvibber/ogv.js/README.md

 ## Multithreading

 Experimental multithreaded VP8 and VP9 decoding up to 4 cores is available for VP8 and VP9 video, used if `options.threading` is true.
-This requires browser support for the incomplete `SharedArrayBuffer` and `Atomics` APIs, currently available in Firefox developer & nightly builds and Safari Technical Preview, and Chrome behind a flag.
+This requires browser support for the incomplete `SharedArrayBuffer` and `Atomics` APIs, currently available in Safari 10.1 / iOS 10.3 and in Firefox developer & nightly builds, and in Chrome behind a flag.

 Threading is not currently compatible with Web Assembly.